 - In 2006, separate tree retention standards were adopted for the R-1 land use district in the Bridle Trails Subarea.
-These standards require a permit to remove any significant tree in that area, and retention of all significant trees in the perimeter and some trees in the interior of a lot during development. - In 2009, tree retention provisions Citywide were updated as part of the Neighborhood Livability Action Agenda.
-In response to neighborhood concerns about tree loss, the City increased the share of significant tree diameter inches required to be retained through development from 15 percent to 30 percent, and from 25 percent to 30 percent in Bridle Trails. - In 2016, the City updated the Clearing and Grading Code to implement a permit requirement to remove more than five significant trees in any three-year period Citywide except for Bridle Trails.
-Bridle Trails still requires a permit to remove any significant tree.

-Earlier in 2022, the City adopted an interim Landmark Tree Ordinance requiring a permit to remove any Landmark Tree, defined as any tree at least 24 inches in diameter and at least 20 feet tall.
-This Ordinance will sunset when replaced with permanent code standards or at the end of 2023, whichever is first.
+These standards require a permit to remove any significant tree in that area, and retention of all significant trees in the perimeter and some trees in the interior of a lot during development. - In 2009, tree retention provisions citywide were updated as part of the Neighborhood Livability Action Agenda.
+In response to neighborhood concerns about tree loss, the share of significant tree diameter inches required to be retained through development was increased from 15% to 30%, and from 25% to 30% in Bridle Trails. - In 2016, the Clearing and Grading Code was updated to implement a permit requirement to remove more than five significant trees in any three-year period citywide except for Bridle Trails.
+Bridle Trails still requires a permit to remove any significant tree. - Earlier in 2022, an interim ordinance was adopted requiring a permit to remove any Landmark Tree, defined as any tree at least 24 inches in diameter and at least 20 feet tall.
+This ordinance will sunset when replaced with permanent code standards or at the end of 2023, whichever is first.